google/scene_lab/docs/src/using_scene_lab.md

 Y | Rotate the entity clockwise about the Y axis.
 H | Rotate the entity counter-clockwise about the Y axis.
 N | Rotate the entity clockwise about the Z axis.
-M | Rotate the entity counter-clockwise abou the Z axis.
+M | Rotate the entity counter-clockwise about the Z axis.
 SHIFT | Hold SHIFT to rotate the entity more slowly.

 ### Scaling